 10. Eastern Conference is on the rise

 For the better part of a decade, the Eastern Conference has been James’s personal playground.
 He’s won three NBA titles, made six straight Finals appearances, and has consistently steamrolled the competition in the early rounds of the postseason.
 But that may not be the case for much longer.
-The Celtics signed Al Horford in the offseason, Dwight Howard took his talents home to Atlanta, Even the James remains firmly fixed on the throne, but other teams in the East finally appear ready to challenge for conference supremacy.
+The Celtics signed Al Horford in the offseason, Dwight Howard took his talents home to Atlanta.
+James remains firmly fixed on the throne, but other teams in the East finally seem ready to challenge for conference supremacy.